 - The first way of an impression on a product is the packaging.
 Hence give proper budget and attention to that.

 Importance of packing

 Product packing helps the manufacturer as well as the customer.

 - Product packing helps the client to identify the product inside it.
-Your packaging gives you a different identity and it differs you from your competitors.
+Your packaging gives you a different identity, and differentiates you from your competitors.

 - Packaging helps to protect the product from dust, insects, and breakage.
-Some products like biscuits, juices need to be packed tightly to protect them from the environmental facts
+Some products like biscuits, juices need to be packed tightly to protect them from environmental facts.

 - It helps to promote the products by advertising them.
 That means your packing itself helps the customer to know about your product.